OPRAH'S DEAD SON

 "He's keeping it a secret.
 He keeps everything a secret.
 He likes secrets."

-Giselle brings a pot of tea and four Chinese teacups on a wooden tray back into the living room and walks in on the middle of a conversation.
+Giselle comes back into the livingroom with a pot of tea and four Chinese teacups on a bamboo tray and finds herself in the middle of an animated conversation.

 "You're not dying of in the gutter of tooth decay."
 Oprah looks over at the old guy stretched out in his burnt-orange La-Z-Boy.

-"Isn't that just the marketplace at work in a free society?
-How'd you like to be a dentist?
-Imagine paying a hundred thousand dollars for dental school on top of whatever you paid for regular school, then spending the rest of your life with your head in the mouths of strangers, picking the gick out of yucky, diseased, bad-smelling teeth.
+"You want to be a dentist?
+You want to pay a couple hundred thousand dollars to go to dental school, then spend the rest of your life picking the gick out of yucky, diseased, bad-smelling teeth?
 Who's gonna do that for free?
 Not me."

-"That's what I'm saying.
+"That's exactly what I've been saying.
 Money isn't everything it's the only thing.
 One man's free market is another man's slave state.
-If you want your teeth fixed, work three jobs, neglect your kids and sell your soul.
-Dentists make a hundred billion dollars a year and no matter how poor or disabled or deserving you are, you can't get an abscessed tooth fixed to save your life.
+If you want your teeth fixed, you've gotta work three jobs, neglect your kids and sell your soul.
+Dentists make a hundred billion dollars a year and give it all to their greedy wives.
+Who would marry a dentist if it weren't for money?
+Nobody.
+No matter how poor or old or disabled or deserving you may be, you can't get an abscessed tooth fixed to save your life 'cause the dentist's wife needs a new Rolex.
 In Cuba they fix your teeth for free."

 "So go to Cuba," Oprah says.